openvinotoolkit/training_extensions/develop/_sources/guide/get_started/api_tutorial.rst.txt

 .. note::

-    If dataset supports multiple Task types, this will default to the Task type detected by OTX.
+    If dataset supports multiple Task types, this will default to the Task type detected by OpenVINO™ Training Extension.
     If you want to specify a specific Task type, you need to specify it like below:

     .. code-block:: python